AviSynth/avs-scripts/README.md

            *    "msharpen" : MSharpen
    + [int] cs_strength (75)
        *   Contra sharpening strength
+   + [val] cs_limit (true)
+       *   Limits contra sharpening to either:
+           *    "ss" : the supersampled (see ss) and preprocessed (see preaa) source clip
+           *    "src" : the source clip, seperately supersample with the Spline36 kernel
+       *   Enable this if you want the output to be no sharper than the source
+       *   If set to true, "src" will be used if preaa is enabled, otherwise "ss"
+           *    You might want to override this on terribly aliased sources in case the contra sharpening reintroduces some of the aliasing
    + [int] aw_thresh, aw_blur, aw_depth (4 for awarpsharp2; 2 for awarp4)
        *   Parameters passed to aWarpSharp2 (refer to awarpsharp2 docs for more information)
    + [various] lsf_strength (60), lsf_defaults (fast)